 While Christmas markets are cute, they are decidedly cold – no matter how much glühwein you try to pump into your veins.

-So imagine my delight when I stepped inside the Old Market Hall (Stara Tržnica) in Bratislava and found plenty of Christmas goodness, yet zero wind or cold.
+So imagine my delight when I stepped inside the Old Market Hall (Stara Tržnica in Slovakian) in Bratislava and found plenty of Christmas goodness, yet zero wind or cold.

 The indoors Christmas market is quite popular amongst locals!